Marc MacYoung?

 Training Tips

 When it comes to practice.
-It's not just a matter of quantity,
+It's not just a matter of quantity, it is also a matter of quality.

 IF you spend days doing just one technique make sure you're training to do it right.
 It's focusing on the 1+2+3 instead of just sticking your fist out there and calling it a technique.
 The more you focus on quality, the more you will get out of quantity.

-What's the range of a move?
-Every move has an optimum range where it has the most power.
-Too far or too close and you lose power.
-Do you know the range of your moves?
-Take a heavy bag and put dots on the floor spaced an inch apart.
+Want to know how to figure it out?
+Take a heavy bag and put a line of dots on the floor spaced an inch apart heading to the bag.
 Have a friend hold the bag.
-Stand on the first dot and execute the punch correctly (you'll miss the bag).
+Stand on the first dot and execute the punch with correct body mechanics and not compensating for being out of range.
+(You'll miss the bag).
 Step on the next dot, hit again.
 Without destroying the right pose to hit, keep stepping closer.
+There will come a point where you will graze the bag.
+Don't sacrifice your mechanics to hit.
 Your friend will tell you where the hits are the most powerful.
 Keep moving in, your power will decrease.
 Where the blows are the most powerful, THAT'S the range of that strike.
 You NEVER throw that technique outside of that range again.
 Then you practice stepping into that range.
 Then you practice swinging the bag and striking when it moves into that range.

 What is the 'timing' of a move?
 By that I mean what muscles do you tighten and then release as you move through the move?
 These are the body mechanics of a move (and actually the bunkai) when you are in this part of the technique these muscles are tight, but when you get to this part, you release those and tighten these others.
 What needs to move first in order for everything to get there at the same time?
 If you don't focus on this all you're doing is sticking your hand out there.